 Betterment also handles a couple of tricky details called portfolio rebalancing and tax loss harvesting.
 While these concepts are a bit complex to explain in a short article, Betterment says your portfolio could improve by about 0.77% annually by using both of these strategies.

-Services similar to Betterment like and will let you invest in a similar way.
+Services similar to Betterment like Wealthfront and Personal Capital will let you invest in a similar way.
 Both minimize the time you need to spend while taking advantage of return maximizing strategies like tax optimization.

 Before you start investing for retirement, be sure to look at tax-preferred investments first, too.
 These include IRAs and 401(k)s from your employer, which might include matching funds—which are basically free money.